 Impact of concentration

 Where did this leave equity income investors?
 Well, they captured the downside of the concentration in financials, but because of the built-in quality screens, they were “forced” to sell out of these securities before they could recover.
 Equally important, they essentially traded one concentration for another.
 Post 2008, a persistent concentration in utilities was introduced, at approximately a 30% weight.
 While this is not concerning at the moments, what if utilities companies see, for example, regulatory reform affecting their ability to pay dividends.
 Well, investors could follow a similar trajectory to that of the financial sector in 2008.

 The construction of the equity income benchmarks upon which ETFs are based can have unforeseen consequences.
 Concentration at the sector level, paired with various entry criteria can effectively force an index to sell at a disadvantageous manner.
 Said another way -- having concentrations in your index is bad because they expose you to bubbles, but they’re even worse if the index has to sell at the bottom of the market.

 A Better Way to Measure Success in Equity Income

 In recent years, equity income strategies have seen increased interest from a broad range of investors.
 The goals of equity income strategies are relatively simple: provide high levels of income over the long term while growing the underlying value of the portfolio.

-The Parametric Dividend Income strategy consists of a diversified portfolio of dividend-paying U.S. equity securities.
-The strategy seeks to build a diversified portfolio of durable dividend payers in order to provide a steady source of dividend income while outperforming the S&P 500® Index on a total return basis.
+Our Dividend Income Strategy consists of a diversified portfolio of dividend-paying US equity securities.
+It seeks to build a diversified portfolio of durable dividend payers to provide a steady source of dividend income while outperforming the S&P 500® Index on a total return basis.

 Alex Paulsen - Director of Investment Strategy